-Information is more likely to be considered a trade secret in Massachusetts if it is:
+In legal terms, information is more likely to be considered a trade secret if it is:

 Massachusetts’s courts and statutes refer to the theft of trade secrets as misappropriation.
-Under Massachusetts law, "misappropriation" refers to the acquisition of a trade secret by someone who knows that the trade secret was acquired by improper means -- theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.
+Under Massachusetts law, "misappropriation" means the acquisition of a trade secret by someone who knows that the trade secret was acquired by improper means, such as theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.

-An action for misappropriation must be brought within 3 years after the misappropriation is discovered (or within 4 years if brought under Chapter 93A, section 11 of the Consumer Protection Act).
+An action for misappropriation must be brought within three years after the misappropriation is discovered (or within four years if brought under Chapter 93A, § 11 of the state Consumer Protection Act).
 This means that you should act fairly quickly to retain an attorney if you believe that a trade secret was stolen from your company.